dzmitry-savitski/vhost_bruteforcer/README.md

  ### To do:
  - ~~scan against a single host~~
- - bruteforce a list of vhosts (from dict) against one server ip
+ - ~~bruteforce a list of vhosts (from dict) against one (or multiple) server ip~~
  - ability to save all valid responses as html files to a given dir
  - scan against a list of ip's from file
- - pritify the readme file and add usage documentation
+ - pritify the readme file, describe vhost bruteforce advantages
+ - add usage documentation to readme
  - add zone to host from a dict (base word + different zones, like '.dev','.local')
  - ability to configure port?
  - ability to show curl PoC command
  - add some examples to the console help output

+ ### Why do we need vhost bruteforce? (draft):
+ - dns records may not have records about some sweet subdomains
+ - helps to bypass cloud protection solutions (like cloudflare) if we somehow can guess victim's real ip range, but don't know which particular server hosts the applications.